aragon/hack/docs/guides-agent-app.md

 ## 4. Check permissions

-Let's verify that permissions have been set properly through the UI:
+As a final step, let's verify that permissions have been set properly through the UI:

 1. Click on the **Permissions** menu option in the left panel.
 You should see the Agent app at the end of the second row.
 Click on it.